ChristianFieldhouse/enviroplus_mqtt_logging/README.md

 This code can be put on a pi zero connected to the enviro+ board.
 It passes all the data to a local mqtt broker.

-As of 2nd March 2025, I haven't got this to run reliably - the pi goes dark on the network after some time.

 To set everything up:
 1) Flash the pi zero with network credentials and ssh into it